ilmoi/awesome-solana-nfts/README.md

 ## 📊 NFT Data
 - [Solanafloor](https://solanafloor.com/) - floor insights for NFTs on Solana.
 - [Solanalysis](https://solanalysis.com/) - track market cap and trading activity for Solana-based NFTs.
+- [How Rare Is](https://howrare.is/) - rarity tools for NFTs on solana.

 ## 🛡️ NFT Verification / Security
 - [Solguard](https://www.solguard.io/) - enter the NFT mint to find out if it's part of a real collection or fake.